-- 1. Complete a nursing education program and pass the NCLEX exam to be an RN.
+- Complete a nursing education program and pass the NCLEX exam to be an RN.
 Many graduate- level midwifery education programs require a Bachelor of Science in nursing (BSN) degree.
 Lists of such nursing education programs may be found by clicking here.
 Refer to specific midwifery education program application criteria. - 2.
-If you have a bachelor's degree in a field other than nursing, you may apply to attend one of the ACME accredited midwifery education programs that have a BA/BS to RN/CNM option as noted here.
+If you have a bachelor's degree in a field other than nursing, you may apply to attend one of the ACME accredited midwifery education programs that have a BA/BS to RN/CNM option.
+Check the listings here for which programs offer the accelerated BSN/RN option.